 - Pass Access with 45 credits at Level 3 within a relevant subject

-- 180 points from the Welsh Baccalaureate to include grades CC at A Level or equivalent, in a relevant subject, Core counted as third subject
+- 180 points from the Welsh Baccalaureate to include grades CC at A Level or equivalent, to include a relevant subject, Core counted as third subject

 If your qualification isn't listed above, please refer to the UCAS website.

-We encourage applications from applicants who may not have the entry requirements but have relevant experience in the sector.
-Applications are considered on an individual basis.
+We encourage applications from other applicants who may not have the entry requirements but have relevant experience in the sector.
+Applications are considered on an individual basis

-Entry onto this course is also subject to a satisfactory criminal records check.
-More details about criminal records procedures can be found at www.cardiffmet.ac.uk/dbs.
+Entry onto this course is also subject to a satisfactory disclosure barring service check.
+More details about criminal records procedures can be found at www.cardiffmet.ac.uk/dbs

 Course Length: Three years full-time